s-bao/tdbrain-model/README.md

-# tdbrain-model
-EDA and preliminary model building on demographic of TDBRAIN dataset
+# EDA and preliminary model building on demographic of TDBRAIN dataset